 The pain is different because the focus is different.

-- Depression tends to cause us to focus negatively on WHO WE ARE and feelings of worthlessness.
+- Feeling depressed can cause us to focus negatively on WHO WE ARE, and on feelings of worthlessness.

-- Feelings of grief are focused on the losses we've experienced.
+- Feelings of grief are often expressed about the actual loss we experienced.

 If you ever need someone to talk to, there is always someone there to listen.